Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/migration.md

 ### Tracking events

-The legacy iOS SDK offered a variety of `logEvent` APIs with `withEventProperties`, `withApiProperties`, `withUserProperties`, `withGroup`, `withGroupProperties`, `withTimestamp`, `outOfSession`, to override specific properties in the event payload.
+The maintenance iOS SDK offered a variety of `logEvent` APIs with `withEventProperties`, `withApiProperties`, `withUserProperties`, `withGroup`, `withGroupProperties`, `withTimestamp`, `outOfSession`, to override specific properties in the event payload.
 Amplitude has simplified all these variations into a unified `track` API.

 #### `logEvent()`